 You can insert images into articles using the following procedure.
 Be sure to insert the image, as opposed to copying and pasting the image from another source, to avoid image issues.
 As an alternative to inserting images directly in your articles, you can host your images on a public file server and link to them.

 - In help center or Guide Admin, create a new article or edit an existing article.

 - Place the cursor where you want the image to appear.

 - Drag and drop the image into the body of the article.

-- Click the Insert image button on the toolbar, then click Upload images
+- Click the Insert image button on the toolbar, then click Upload images and select your image.

 The image file size limit is 20 MB.